1. Introduction

 _recovered.<XXXXXX>

 There is a consequence of this feature that may not initially appear to be intuitive.
 It occurs if the user was re-opening the original file (with log=… or schedule=…) when the inode mismatch was discovered.
 In this case, new log entires will be appended to the file with the original name (regardless of what was already in it), not the recovered log file.
 The recovery process doesn’t know what the new (if there is one) log file’s name is, but will print a message warning about this possibility, which can occur whenever the recovery file’s name includes recovered.
-In retrospect, this may not seem so unintuitive after all.
+Will all this in mind, this may not be so unintuitive after all.

 Warning